-- Associate's Degree: An undergraduate degree awarded by a college or university upon successful completion of a program of study, usually requiring two years of full-time study and typically awarded by community colleges. - Bachelor's Degree: An undergraduate degree awarded by a college or university upon successful completion of a program of study, typically requiring at least four years (or the equivalent) of full-time study. - Co-Op: Cooperative education programs allow students to work, often full-time, to gain skills and experience in their chosen field and earn credit for doing so. - RU-NB Core Curriculum: The set of general education requirements that all RU-NB students, except those in the School of Engineering, the School of Pharmacy, and the fine arts programs (BM; BFA) at Mason Gross, must complete regardless of their major. - Curriculum: The set of courses and/or requirements of a particular school or academic department. - Declared: When a student has officially been accepted into a major, minor or other program. - Doctorate (e.g., Ph.D./Ed.D.): The highest academic degree awarded by a university upon successful completion of an advanced program of study, typically requiring at least three years of graduate study beyond the master's degree, including new research and a dissertation.
-Note: not all doctoral programs require a master's degree. - Externship: An experiential learning opportunity for students, sometimes referred to as job shadowing.
-This can be similar to an internship, but for a shorter period of time - Fellowship: An amount of money awarded by a college or university to support a student usually during their graduate study, and often based on academic achievement.
-Fellowship funding generally does not need to be repaid. - First Generation College Student: A student whose parents/guardians did not complete a four-year college degree; or a student who, prior to the age of 18, regularly resided with and received support from only one parent/guardian and whose supporting parent/guardian did not receive a baccalaureate degree. - Grade Point Average (GPA): One measure of a student's overall academic performance (also referred to as cumulative average), which is calculated as a numerical average of grades earned in all courses.
-See also Term Average - Graduate Review and Graduation Date: For most schools at Rutgers-New Brunswick, it takes 120 credits to graduate.
-The schools expect students to take an average of 15 credits a semester or 30 credits a year to complete the degree in 4 years.
-Hence, students' graduation dates are set at the time of admission as being four years (eight semesters) from their first semester at Rutgers.
-It is critical for a student to regularly review their progress to graduation including successful completion of credit hours, required courses, major courses, etc. with an advisor.
-For students who transfer to Rutgers, the graduation date will be determined by the student's individual transcript and credits.
+- Associate's Degree: An undergraduate degree awarded by a college or university upon successful completion of a program of study, usually requiring two years of full-time study and typically awarded by community colleges.
+Rutgers does not award any Associate's Degrees, but transfer students may have completed an Associate's degree at a community college. - Bachelor's Degree: An undergraduate degree (ex.
+Bachelor of Arts (B.A) or Bachelor of Science (B.S)) awarded by a college or university upon successful completion of a program of study, typically requiring at least four years (or the equivalent) of full-time study. - Certificate/Certificate Program: An additional credential for career advancement or to prepare for state or national certification exams. - Commencement: At Rutgers, this is the celebration for students receiving all degrees undergraduate, graduate, and professional.
+This ceremony is held in May each year. - Convocation: Held at the beginning of the academic year for new students, New Student Convocation is the official welcome to the university and the start of the academic year.
+Convocations at the end of the year are celebrations for students who are graduating.
+Each school holds its own ceremony with distinct traditions and recognition of graduates. - Co-Op: Cooperative education programs allow students to work, often full-time, to gain skills and experience in their chosen field and earn credit for doing so. - Core Curriculum: The set of general education requirements that all SAS, RBS, and SEBS undergraduate students must complete regardless of their major. - Curriculum: The set of courses and/or requirements of a particular school or academic department. - Declared: When a student has officially been accepted into a major, minor or other program. - Doctorate (e.g., Ph.D./Ed.D.): The highest academic degree awarded by a university upon successful completion of an advanced program of study, typically requiring at least three years of graduate study beyond the master's degree, including new research and a dissertation.
+Note: not all doctoral programs require a master's degree. - Educational Opportunity Fund (EOF): Academic and support services (e.g., counseling, tutoring, developmental course work and financial assistance) program for NJ residents from educationally and economically disadvantaged backgrounds who attend participating institutions of higher education in the State of New Jersey. - Externship: An experiential learning opportunity for students, sometimes referred to as job shadowing.
+This can be similar to an internship, but for a shorter period of time. - Fellowships: At Rutgers, the Office of Distinguished Fellowships focuses on external, national, or international competitive awards related to experiential learning, such as study abroad, research, community service, or professional development, including graduate study. - Field Work/Field Study: Real-world experience learned outside of the classroom usually consisting of one or more work experiences under the supervision of a professional. - First Generation College Student: A student whose parents/guardians did not complete a four-year college degree; or a student who, prior to the age of 18, regularly resided with and received support from only one parent/guardian and whose supporting parent/guardian did not receive a baccalaureate degree.